Rickard Sandler: Early life and career

 Rickard Sandler was born in Torsåker parish (now Kramfors Municipality), Västernorrland County.
 His father Johan Sandler was a headmaster at a folk high school and later a Member of Parliament.
 After receiving a Bachelor of Arts degree from Uppsala University, Rickard Sandler became a teacher at a folk high school in Kramfors (where his father was headmaster) and another in Brunnsvik.
 After joining the Swedish Social Democratic Youth League, Sandler's political career took off.
 He received a Licentiate of Arts degree in 1911 at the age of 26, after which he became a member of the board of the Social Democratic Party, and would remain a member until 1952.
 In 1917 he became editor-in-chief for Ny Tid, a social democratic newspaper in Gothenburg.

 Rise in politics

 In 1918, during the government of Nils Edén, Sandler became State Secretary for Minister for Finance, Fredrik Thorsson.
 He continued in the same capacity when Hjalmar Branting became head of government in 1920.
 When Thorsson went on to head the new Ministry of Commerce and Industry later that same year, Sandler briefly took his place as Minister of Finance from July to October 1920.
 Following the first democratic Swedish election in 1921, Sandler became a minister without portfolio until 1923.
 In 1924, in Branting’s third cabinet, he was offered the position of Minister for Foreign Trade.
-Sandler only accepted the role following some persuasion, as he had instead intented to take up a job as headmaster of a folk high school in Brunnsvik.
+Sandler only accepted the role following some persuasion, as he had instead intended to take up a job as headmaster of a folk high school in Brunnsvik.